-At the option of the MHA, the lease may require security deposits.
-The amount of the security deposit cannot exceed one month's rent or a reasonable fixed amount as determined by the MHA.
+Residents must pay a security deposit to the MHA.
+The amount of the security deposit will be \$100.00 and must be paid in full prior to occupancy.
+The amount of the security deposit cannot exceed one month's rent, or a reasonable fixed amount as determined by the MHA.
 The MHA may allow for gradual accumulation of the security deposit by the family, or the family may be required to pay the security deposit in full prior to occupancy.
-Subject to applicable laws, interest earned on security deposits may be refunded to the tenant after vacating the unit, or used for tenant services or activities.
+Subject to applicable laws, interest earned on security deposits may be refunded to the tenant after vacating the unit or used for tenant services or activities.

 Residents must pay a security deposit to the MHA at the time of admission.
-The amount of the security deposit will be equal to the family's total tenant payment at the time of move-in, and must be paid in full prior to occupancy.
+The amount of the security deposit will be equal to the family's total tenant payment at the time of move-in and must be paid in full prior to occupancy.